An autocovariance-based learning framework for high-dimensional functional time series: Block RMD estimation framework

 where $\gamma_n \geq 0$ is a regularization parameter.
-For SFLR or FFLR with $\tilde d=1,$ the matrix Frobenius norm in (\ref{opt_BRMD}) degenerates to the vector $\ell_2$-norm.
-For FFLR and VFAR with $\tilde d>1,$ the corresponding optimization tasks are formulated under the matrix Frobenius norm.
-The group information is encoded in the objective function, which forces the elements of $\widehat \btheta_j$ to either all be zero or nonzero, thus producing the block sparsity in $\widehat\btheta.$ It is worth noting that, without the bias terms $\bR_i$'s in (\ref{b_moment}), our proposed block RMD estimation framework can be seen as a blockwise generalization of the RMD estimation \cite[]{belloni2018} by replacing $|\cdot|$ with the $\|\cdot\|_{\tF}$.
-To solve the large-scale convex optimization problem in (\ref{opt_BRMD}), we use the R package \verb"CVXR" \cite[]{fu2020}, which is easy to implement and converges fast.
-In Sections~\ref{sec_sflr}, \ref{sec_fflr} and \ref{sec_vfar}, we will illustrate our proposed autocovariance-based block RMD estimation framework using examples of SFLR, FFLR and VFAR, respectively, in the context of high-dimensional functional time series.
+The group information is encoded in the objective function, which forces the elements of $\widehat \btheta_j$ to either all be zero or nonzero, thus producing the block sparsity in $\widehat\btheta.$ It is worth noting that, without the bias terms $\bR_i$'s in (\ref{b_moment}), our proposed block RMD estimation framework can be seen as a blockwise generalization of the RMD estimation \citep{belloni2018} by replacing $|\cdot|$ by $\|\cdot\|_{\tF}$.
+To solve the large-scale convex optimization problem in (\ref{opt_BRMD}), we use the R package \verb"CVXR" \citep{fu2020}, which is easy to implement and converges fast.
+In Sections~\ref{sec_sflr}, \ref{sec_fflr} and \ref{sec_vfar}, we will illustrate our proposed autocovariance-based block RMD estimation framework using examples of SFLR, FFLR and VFAR, respectively.